UK FCA issues several warnings against unauthorised companies and clone firms

 Screenshot of a breaking news alert e-mail from Q2 2017

 The UK watchdog FCA has issued some more warnings against unauthorised companies this week.
-The names of the latest additions to the regulator’s warning list are A.B.
-Capitals and the clone firm Rabo Olsen Global.
+The names of the latest additions to the regulator’s warning list are the companies Concept Loans, Kodimax, Traders Watch, Omega Crypto, as well as the clone firms Tradition-Finance, Avibonds, and Cashute Ltd.

 According to the regulator, the fraudsters are using or giving out the following details as part of their tactics to scam people in the UK: